surendersampath/FreeRTOS-on-Dev-Container/README.md

 - Adjust the FreeRTOS configuration in `FreeRTOSConfig.h` as needed for your application.
 - For further details on FreeRTOS, refer to the official [FreeRTOS documentation](https://www.freertos.org/).

+## Further Support

+1. Can be extended for Application Trace.
+2. Documentation and Debugging tools can be added.